eagomez2/recp/docs/reference.md

 Each step has:

 - A **required** name key (`first_step`) containing the information relative to that particular step.
-- An **optional** `tag` key containing a list of strings, each one corresponding to a tag that can be use to select a certain subset of steps to be run with the `--tag` option.
+- An **optional** `tag` key containing a `list` of `str`, each one corresponding to a tag that can be use to select a certain subset of steps to be run with the `--tag` option.
-- An **optional** `description` key containing a string that describes that the step does.
+- An **optional** `description` key containing a `str` that describes that the step does.
 This is only for documentation purposes, and will be printed to the terminal when the recipe is run.
 - An **optional** `env` key containing environmental variables to be used in that step.
 The environmental variables of a specific step are isolated from all other steps.
 To share variable across steps you can use [yaml anchors and aliases](https://support.atlassian.com/bitbucket-cloud/docs/yaml-anchors/).
 Additionally, environmental variables can be defined directly in the `.yaml` file, or defined by the user when running the recipe.
 User defined variables can be configured using the `!input` constructor that has a mandatory `name` key, and an optional `default` key to define the default value, and an optional `required` key containing a `bool` value to specify whether that variable is required or optional.
-- A **required** `run` key that contains a list of the commands to be run.
-A command can be a `str` or a `dict` containing the `cmd` key and the `apply` key containing a list of modifiers to be applied to that command as a pre-processing step to generate one or multiple commands.
+- A **required** `run` key that contains a `list` of the commands to be run.
+A command can be a `str` or a `dict` containing the `cmd` key and the `apply` key containing a `list` of modifiers to be applied to that command as a pre-processing step to generate one or multiple commands.
 Each modifier is defined by a `fn` key with the modifier function name, and an `args` key with the corresponding arguments.

 A recipe can be run using:
 ```bash